 • Adobe Activation Systems, which provides activation and authentication services, and licensing-signing services.
 This is hosted by Adobe.

 • A Distributor (e-commerce or library site) that process users’ requests (for example, purchase of books or check‐out).
-The distributor in many cases have their own ACS servers but may also retrieve content from other ACS services.
+The distributor in many cases has their own ACS servers but may also retrieve content from other ACS services.

 We will start with some visual representation of what Vendor ID services mean.